se1exin/se1exin.github.io/_posts/2020-03-19-automatic-telescope-servo-and-compass.md

 and am very much still in the prototyping phase.

-Since [my last post](/2020/03/18/building-an-automatic-telescope.html), I thought I would investigate adding a compass sensor to the mix, so that I can start implementing the X axis control of the telescope.
+Since [my last post](/2020/03/18/building-an-automatic-telescope.html), I thought I would investigate adding a compass sensor to the mix so that I can start implementing the X axis control of the telescope.
-The theory is that if I can find the position of the telescope's X axis relative to north, I can then rotate it to point at any position along the 360&deg; X plane to find a planet or star.
+The theory is that if I can find the position of the telescope on the X axis relative to north, I can use that position as a reference point to find the &theta; position of a planet or star.
 I'll figure out the Y axis later.

+![Using a compass sensor to find a position on the X axis][compass_illustration]

 I ran out to Jaycar (Australia's version of Radioshack) and picked up a cheap compass sensor.
 While I was there I came across a cheap stepper motor which I decided I would try out instead of the servo to see